ryanblenis/MeshCentral-EventLog/readme.md

 # Future
-The possibilities are endless, but this can be used for so much.
-It's currently only viewing several entries that are queried when you connect to the agent as a proof of concept.

-This project can be expanded to include:
+This project may be expanded to include:
-- Log collection for long-term retention on the MeshCentral server
 - Create alerts based on the log entries and user-defined filters
 - When used in conjunction with a task-scheduling plugin could fire off a task on an endpoint in response to an event
+- Thoughts welcome- please feel free to suggest something that might be useful to you

 # Screenshots
 ![Device Plugin Page](https://user-images.githubusercontent.com/1929277/67437370-adcd1200-f5be-11e9-9750-99f9c89b4c11.png)